makandz/synduce/deliverable-1/planning.md

 #### Q2: Who are your target users?

-Our target users are mainly researchers that would be willing to work or are already currently working with Synduce (the program we are interfacing with).
+Our target users are mainly researchers/graduate students that would be willing to work or are already currently working with Synduce (the program we are interfacing with).
 Another type of user would be anyone that would like to introduce themselves to the capabilities/functionality of Synduce.

 > Question details:
 >